Wheezy Caching comes with the following cache implementations:

 }, default_namespace='default')

-MemoryCache is effective, high performance in-memory cache implementation.
+MemoryCache is an effective, high performance in-memory cache implementation.
 There is no background routine to invalidate expired items in the cache, instead they are checked on each get operation.

-In order to effectively manage invalidation of expired items (those that are not actively requested) each item being added to cache is assigned to time bucket.
+In order to effectively manage invalidation of expired items (those that are not actively requested) each item being added to cache is assigned to a time bucket.
 Each time bucket has a number associated with a point in time.
 So if incoming store operation relates to time bucket N, all items from that bucket are being checked and expired items removed.

 You control a number of buckets during initialization of MemoryCache.
 Here are attributes that are accepted: